Neuropsychological / Psychoeducational Testing & Evaluations, & Psychological Assessment

 If you child is struggling academically it may be helpful to have a psychoeducational evaluation completed.
 This type of evaluation can help to clarify if your child has a learning disability such as a reading or math disorder.
 An evaluation can help to clarify your child’s learning style and identify strategies, tools, and interventions to empower your child to reach their full potential.
 Evaluations can provide clarification on what academic and testing accommodations and modifications your child needs.

-If your child struggles with paying attention and following directions in school and at home, or if she or he is often messy and disorganized, you may be curious to know more about ADHD or ADD.
+If your child struggles with paying attention and following directions in school and at home, or if she or he is often messy and disorganized, you may be curious to know more about ADHD.
 An evaluation for attention deficits can be completed to further clarify a diagnosis.
 We can attend your child’s IEP and/or SST meeting at school to help them obtain necessary academic support.

 A psychological evaluation can be completed in order to determine if your child is suffering from anxiety, depression or other emotional challenges that can impact his or her life in many ways.